 After the episodes of severe HPP cases spawning here and there across the country, many began to file Injectafer lawsuits.

-The first of such Injectafer infusion lawsuits were filed in December of 2018.
+The first of such Injectafer infusion lawsuits were filed in December 2018.
 Katherine Crockett of Philadelphia filed a lawsuit against Injectafer.
 In May 2017, Crockett was prescribed Injectafer.
 Her blood phosphorus levels nosedived shortly after she received two injections that month.

 Plaintiff was later diagnosed with severe Hypophosphatemia, which resulted in multiple hospitalizations, severe nausea, weakness and pain, and severe and constant fatigue.